Kristjan-tester/QoLforSacriel/README.md

 - Dropping painfully heavy crafting results so player wouldn't take too much damage.
     - Sawing logs for example
     - Doesn't conflict with auto-mechanics
+-  Getting heavy items from ground via "Gardening" now has 2 options - "equip" or "to inventory"